Azure Active Directory

 runZero can authenticate to the Azure AD API using either a username and password or a client secret.
 Register an application to configure Azure AD API access.

-- Log into the Microsoft Azure portal.
+- Sign in to the Microsoft Azure portal.

 - Go to Azure Active Directory > App registrations and click on New registration.